How to Run WordPress and a Next.js Application Side by Side on a Single Server

 sudo mysql_secure_installation

-4. Install PHP
+4. Install Required PHP Extensions

-sudo apt install php-fpm php-mysql -y
+sudo apt install php-fpm php-mysql php-xml php-gd php-curl php-mbstring php-zip -y

 5. Install Node.js and npm

-curl -sL https://deb.nodesource.com/setup_16.x | sudo -E bash -
+curl -sL https://deb.nodesource.com/setup_18.x | sudo -E bash -

 sudo apt install nodejs -y

-Step 2: Set Up WordPress
+Step 2: Install and Configure WordPress

-sudo mkdir wordpress
+sudo mkdir -p /var/www/wordpress

-cd wordpress
+cd /var/www/wordpress

 sudo wget https://wordpress.org/latest.tar.gz